 If you don’t have the room for a built in double oven in a tall housing but you want the flexibility of two ovens, a built under double oven fits neatly under your worktop with your kitchen plinth running underneath.
 Some models offer multifunction main ovens, electronic temperature controls and catalytic liners.

 Multifunctional ovens have many programmes for you to choose from, putting the oven to work!
-You simply select the programme which best suits your cooking and let the oven give you perfect results every time.
+You simply select the programme which best suits the meal you’re cooking and let the oven give you perfect results every time.

 Fan ovens are powered by fans.
-These fans help distribute heat across the whole cavity meaning your food will be cooked evenly throughout every time you cook, no matter where in the oven it sits.
+These fans help distribute heat across the whole cavity meaning your food will be cooked evenly throughout every time you cook, no matter where it is positioned inside the oven.

 Sous Vide cooking uses vacuum sealed bags which slow oxidation, preserving flavour.
-The temperature is maintained within a half degree range giving mouth watering flavour and results you can continue to recreate.
+The temperature is controlled and maintained within a half degree producing incredible flavours and results you can continue to recreate.

 These models are suitable for a full depth tall housing unit and will often be fitted above a built in single oven at eye level.
 Some models feature a quartz grill element for browning and because these are slightly deeper than a wall unit model they usually have around 20% more internal capacity.
 This type of microwave however, is not suitable for fitting horizontally in a bank of appliances due to them being just 38cm high, so this may be something you wish to consider before purchasing.

 Combination microwaves are perfect for fitting above a matching oven in a tall housing unit for extra cooking space.
 As these are usually 45cm tall there is much more internal capacity and many models offer multiple cooking functions including fan oven, conventional and grill settings.
 When combined with a 14cm warming drawer these models sit perfectly side by side in a gallery scenario with ovens and other compact appliances, adding that perfect touch to your kitchen design.